Chipotle Mexican Grill: Corporate management

 Chipotle's team includes a residing corporate office of managers and its board of directors.
 Members of both teams are appointed to serve on committees: audit, compensation, and nominating and corporate governance.

 By late 2016, the top management team consisted of the chief executive officer, Steve Ells; the chief financial officer, Jack R. Hartung; the chief marketing and development officer, Mark Crumpacker.
 At that time, the board of directors consists of: Ells, Patrick Flynn, Albert Baldocchi, Neil Flanzraich, Darlene Friedman, Stephen Gillet, Kimbal Musk and John Charlesworth.
 On March 14, 2018, it was reported that Mark Crumpacker, who had previously been charged in a 2016 cocaine ring indictment, would be leaving the company.

-Ells served as chairman of the company, and served as chief executive officer until November 2017.
+Ells was chairman of the company, and was chief executive officer until November 2017.
 He had a 1.25% stake in the company in 2010.
 The labor-market research firm Glassdoor reported that Ells earned $29 million in 2014, versus a median of $19,000 for Chipotle's workers, making the CEO-to-worker pay ratio 1522:1.

 On February 13, 2018, Chipotle announced that Taco Bell CEO Brian Niccol would replace Ells as CEO starting on March 5 while Ells would retain his chairman position.

 On March 6, 2020, Ells resigned as chairman and left the board of directors, breaking his final ties to the company.
-At the same time, Niccol was appointed chairman and the size of the board was reduced from 10 to 7 directors.
+At the same time, Niccol was appointed chairman, and the size of the board was reduced from ten to seven directors.

 On August 13, 2024, Starbucks announced it was hiring Niccol as its next CEO.
 Chief Operating Officer Scott Boatwright was appointed by the board as interim CEO effective August 31, 2024.
 At the same board meeting, company director Scott Maw was named chairman of the board and retiring CFO Jack Hartung was named president.
 Four months later, Boatwright was named permanent CEO by the board in November 2024.

-Chipotle's key management as of May 2025 consists of:
+Chipotle's key management as of January 2026 consists of: